ColdGrub1384/compile_ios/README.md

 # compile_ios

-This command line program for Mac sets needed environment variables for compilling a C project for iOS arm64.
+This command line program for Mac sets needed environment variables for compiling a C project for iOS arm64.

 Great for build Python modules with C shared libraries.